 There are basically two types of interviews – screening interviews and hiring-decision interviews.
 A screening interview is used to further narrow the candidate pool and typically lasts between 15 to 30 minutes.
 Hiring-decision interviews are generally more extensive, and usually lead to a job offer for one or more of the individuals in the candidate pool.
-For a full-time, professional position, interviews may last several hours to several days.
+For a full-time, professional position, interviews may involve meeting with several groups of people over the course of several hours to a full days.

 Interviews can be conducted in a variety of ways.
 The table below lists many of these ways and their purpose, which can depend on the type of position being filled.